co-operating-systems/PhD/UseCases/UseCases.md

 This would require the wallet to be able to parse `did:key` keyIDs.
 It is true that the client could sign with an https urls as `keyId`s but that would just make the work on the server more complex, by requiring it to fetch that key for no particular benefit.

- ## Direct Description of Agent via Key reference
+ ## Direct Description of Agent via Key Reference in the ACL file

 Until `did:key` parsers become more widely available, it would be possible to use a https url reference for the key.